DependableSoftware2-0/SemanticTemporalFusion/docs/98CurrentProblems.md

 5. One usecase one message
     - Create new dataset and task
     - Given camera extrinsic, intrinsic and segment a video frame with fixed model size

+6. Why fusion with evidential loss is not converging ?
+    - Currently we are using cross entropy loss to fuse the 2 uncertainty.